Ilistratov/S3-FIFO/readme.md

-# Single-threaded c++ implementatino of S3FIFO from https://github.com/Thesys-lab/sosp23-s3fifo
+# Single-threaded C++ implementatino of S3FIFO from [FIFO Queues are All You Need for Cache Eviction](https://dl.acm.org/doi/pdf/10.1145/3600006.3613147)

 ## How to run